Brazilian Butt Lift

 - Ensure your pantry/fridge is stocked with healthy, easy-to-prepare meals and bottled water.

 - Set aside clothing that will be easy to put on and take off without a lot of bending, stretching, or twisting.
 Full postoperative instructions can be found under Patient Resources.

-What should I expect after fat transfer surgery?
+What should I expect after BBL fat transfer surgery?

 – Dr. Restifo will prescribe medications to help you manage any discomfort.